turtlerocket/BLETest1/Readme.md

 4. **DEBUG Mode**: Enables running the mobile app without a valid license and with no expiration.

+5. **SANDBOX Mode**: Tests subscription functionality using the App Store sandbox environment.

 ## Build Settings

-The app contains two build settings for evaluation purposes:
+The app contains several build settings for evaluation purposes:

 1. **DEMO**:
    - This mode allows you to simulate bike metrics without connecting to an actual exercise bike.